 - Support integrated working with other services and organisations

 - AHPs are now the second largest healthcare workforce with significant opportunities to support delivery of the NHS long term plan

-The idea for a national Allied Health Profession (AHP) day came from a Rachael Brandreth, a dietitian and a speech and language therapist based in Cornwall who shared the bus home after a long challenging day at work to which they started reflect and think about AHPs into Action, the ideas started sparking.
+The idea for a national Allied Health Profession (AHP) day came from a Rachael Brandreth, a dietitian and Carrie Biddle, a language therapist based in Cornwall who shared the bus home after a long challenging day at work to which they started reflect and think about AHPs into Action, the ideas started sparking.
 This inspired them to tweet the Chief Allied Health Professions Officer (CAHPO) Suzanne Rastrick to find out if they could have an AHP appreciation day.
 That evening Suzanne retweeted that tweet and twitter went crazy.
 There was so much support for the idea and in less than 24 hours we had buy-in from all of the 14 professions.
 There was so much support for the idea that we took it to @WeAHPs who held a poll to find a date.
 The poll agreed on 14th October to represent the 14 professions, however it was then found to be a Sunday so we held it on the 15th for the first one, it will be 14th going forward.